storageos/tutorials/multitenancy/003-policies.md

 Policies are a simple Attribute-Based Access Control records that are used to permission users (or groups) to namespaces.
-As an admin, you can enable all users in the test group to access the restricted namespace:
+As an admin, you can enable to `dev` group to access the `restricted` namespace:

 `storageos policy create --group dev --namespace restricted`{{execute}}
+`storageos policy ls`

 To log in as different users, set the `--username` and `--password` flags on any command.